 Nodes: Nodes are numbered locations representing urban centres or important road junctions usually used for start or termination points for project roads.
-In the case of Link 84 project road node number of Punalur is 12 and nod number of Thodupuzha is 40.

 Links and Sub links: All project roads were identified by link numbers in the Project feasibility report of April 2000.
 According to this the 67 Links represented 2810 km of roads most of which were identified earlier by the Strategic Option Study (SOS) for detailed feasibility studies.